 To gain freedom, learn then other languages.
 When you hear, read or say the same thing in two languages you feel how relative words are, how important the distinctions can be, so that you gain distance from them.
 This distance in turn gives you more independence in thought.

-Understanding that the same word may express different things and that many meanings can be conveyed by the same word freed me to see words as changeable tools, not unmoving ends;
+Understanding that the same word may express different things and that many meanings can be conveyed by the same word freed me to see words as tools, changeable means, not unmoving ends;

 “The fish trap exists because of the fish; once you’ve gotten the fish, you can forget the trap.
 The rabbit snare exists because of the rabbit; once you’ve gotten the rabbit, you can forget the snare.
 Words exist because of meaning; once you’ve gotten the meaning, you can forget the words.
 Where can I find a man who has forgotten words to have a word with him?"

-Moreover, we learn that different cultures think somewhat differently, with their specific notions.
-Each language shapes its own riverbed of thinking as explained by the Saphir - Whorf hypothesis .
+Moreover, we learn from the study of languages that different cultures think somewhat differently, with their specific notions.
+Each tongue shapes its own riverbed of thinking as explained by the Saphir - Whorf hypothesis .
 Many disagreements could be treated better by accepting to imagine ourselves in the other culture’s place.